GeorgeEbberson/fls-datapack/README.md

 dependencies outside the standard library so I haven't worried about a virtual environment at this time.

+To regenerate the pack, run `python -m build_pack` which will generate the `output` folder. `output` will contain the `.zip` datapack (as well as the uncompressed files to aid development).

 Testing
 -------
 A list of things that should be tested before "releasing" (in the loosest sense